 Initial Rental Agreement (or open rental contract)

 Contract provided when the vehicle is picked up from the rental agency.
 It should reflect the cardholder’s name, the intended rental dates, the card used to reserve/secure the rental, the make and model of the vehicle rented, insurance selections if any, and the amount estimated for the rental cost.
+Click here to see a sample of this document.

 Items Being Claimed